eDoes smoking weed cause acne?

 While marijuana smoke is often seen to leave a sticky, oily residue on the surroundings in locations.
 The same residue is also washing over your face when you take a hit.

 That oily residue can cling to your skin in addition to the oils your skin produces naturally and can overwhelm it, resulting in a breakout.

 If you smoke marijuana often, be sure you give your smiling face a good scrub at least once a day.
 This is to make sure you keep the chances of developing or worsening acne to a minimum.

 Does Smoking Weed Cause Acne?
 A Complicated Answer

 It seems pretty cut & dry that even though smoking weed doesn’t directly cause acne, it certainly can help create the ideal conditions for acne breakouts and other skin problems.

-Wed can drive tokers to not only to consume the typical junk food that is a major contributing factor but as we’ve seen, it can also cause changes in the endocrine system that cause severe acne.
+Weed can drive tokers to not only to consume the typical junk food that is a major contributing factor.
+But as we’ve seen, it can also cause changes in the endocrine system that cause severe acne.

-Eliminating smoking weed won’t prevent acne, and marijuana may even be empowered to reduce acne breakouts and the occurrence of similar skin conditions.
+Eliminating smoking weed won’t prevent acne.
+Marijuana may even be empowered to reduce acne breakouts and the occurrence of similar skin conditions.